“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

-My natural reserved tone rises an octave and I lose track of understanding other people’s sentiments.
+My naturally reserved tone rises an octave, and I lose track of understanding other people’s sentiments.
 It’s like, “this is what’s true.
 Stop whatever you’re saying.
 You.
 Listen.
 To.
 ME.”

 Healthy INFPs understand that people work with different motivations, thought processes, and priorities.
 They welcome suggestions and try to correlate them into a plan.

-While they already have an idea in mind, they patiently listen to other people’s points of view in pursuit of improving the strategies and propositions.
+While they already have an idea in mind, they patiently listen to other people’s points of view to improve their strategies and propositions.

-They are willing to change and improve, so they leave their options open for proposals.
+They are willing to change and improve, leaving their options open for proposals.

 Of course, I’ve been a considerate INFP, too.

 There are situations when we know arguments are futile.
 At the end of the day, we will still believe differently from the person we’re talking to.
 But it’s a nice thing we can exchange ideas.

 An unhealthy INFP is reticent.

 An INFP when unhealthy tends to be too reticent about their emotions.
 They hide their misery and disappointments because they dislike looking vulnerable.